 With the emerging threat of arboviral infections in Europe, Sanquin Research received funding from EBA in 2018 to develop a European perspective on emerging infections by developing a model that estimates the risk of arboviral infection transmission by blood transfusion for Europe as a whole.
 This resulted in an Excel-based risk calculator, the “European Travelling donors’ risk assessment tool” that contains characteristics of all European blood supplies as well as intra-European travel data, obtained from respectively the Council of Europe (EDQM) and EUROSTAT.
 The calculation method implemented in this tool is derived from the original EUFRAT model but includes a conservative assumption that can be applied for arboviruses, characterized by relatively short periods of infectivity.
 This assumption simplifies the risk model and estimates the risk without the requirement of specific data on the duration of stay during the travel to outbreak areas.

-The publication of a scientific paper with details on the model used, its assumptions, and an application to WNV outbreaks in Europe is foreseen later this year.
+A scientific paper with details on the model used, its assumptions, and an application to WNV outbreaks in Europe can be found here.